-Long-term inhalant use can break down myelin.
-When this happens, nerve cells are not able to transmit messages as efficiently, which can cause muscle spasms and tremors or even permanent difficulty with basic actions like walking, bending, and talking.
-These effects are similar to what happens to patients with multiple sclerosis—a disease that also affects myelin.
+- Damage to nerve fibers.
+Long-term inhalant use can break down the protective sheath around certain nerve fibers in the brain and elsewhere in the body.
+This hurts the ability of nerve cells to send messages, which can cause muscle spasms and tremors or even permanent trouble with basic actions like walking, bending, and talking.
+These effects are similar to what happens to people with the disease multiple sclerosis.

-Inhalants also can damage brain cells by preventing them from receiving enough oxygen.
-The effects of this condition, also known as brain hypoxia, depend on the area of the brain affected.
-The hippocampus, for example, is responsible for memory, so someone who repeatedly abuses inhalants may lose the ability to learn new things or may have a hard time carrying on simple conversations.
-If the cerebral cortex is affected, the ability to solve complex problems and plan ahead will be compromised.
-And, if the cerebellum is affected, it can cause a person to move slowly or clumsily.
+- Damage to brain cells.
+Inhalants also can damage brain cells by preventing them from getting enough oxygen.
+The effects of this condition, also known as brain hypoxia, depend on the area of the brain that gets damaged.
+The hippocampus, for example, is responsible for memory, so someone who repeatedly uses inhalants may be unable to learn new things or may have a hard time carrying on simple conversations.
+If the cerebral cortex is damaged, it will affect a person's ability to solve complex problems and plan ahead.
+And, if the cerebellum is affected, it can cause a person to move slowly or be clumsy.